hroglardev/odin-recipes/README.md

 I also provided some folder structure and practised commands from the terminal in order to practise.
 In addition my project does not have CSS implemented into it so far but will in the future as I progress through the curriculum.

+# Update CSS

+I have added some basic styling as I progress through the curriculum of CSS in order to practise basic units and some responsiveness.